BBVA/kapow/docs/source/the_project/quickstart.rst

 Under the Hood
 ++++++++++++++

-To understand what's happening under the hood with **Kapow!** lets see the following diagram:
+To understand what's happening under the hood with **Kapow!** let's see the following diagram:

 .. image:: /_static/sequence.png